Leo3418/leo3418.github.io/collections/_posts/en/2021-01-16-gentoo-merge-usr.md

 yet!** Unless you are somewhat confident in resolving arbitrary issues on your system, particularly those pertinent to system file paths and symbolic links, it is not advisable to merge `/usr` on Gentoo.

+{: .notice--danger}
+It is already known that a few packages cannot be installed correctly on a Gentoo system with `/usr` merged, like `dev-ml/dune`.
+Fixing those package installation issues will typically require you to modify the package's `ebuild`, so unless you know how to do this right, merging `/usr` is not a good idea.

 [freedesktop]: https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/
 [fedora]: https://fedoraproject.org/wiki/Features/UsrMove#Detailed_Description